 See the Tcl Commands and Supported Families table for the list of families that support this command.

-This command creates a timing scenario with the new_scenario_name, which includes a copy of all constraints in the original scenario.
+This command creates a timing scenario with the specified name, which includes a copy of all constraints in the original scenario (specified with the -source parameter).
 The new scenario is then added to the list of scenarios.